Sp-git8/Southwest-Airlines-x-ADSC-Repo/Data Folder/Data_Sources.md

 1. Our full data was obtained from the Bureau of Transportation Services Transtats website, and the Meteostat library in Python.
-2. We accessed the data in Transtats by filtering for specific conditions that were relevant to this project from the airplane page.
-Based off of the dates and times that were associated with the flights from the Transstats, we pulled the Meteostat data for that day in Python.
+2. We accessed the data in Transtats by filtering for specific conditions that were relevant to this project from the On-Time Performance dataset: https://www.transtats.bts.gov/DL_SelectFields.aspx?QO_fu146_anzr=b0-gvzr&gnoyr_VQ=FGJ
-3.
-4.
+3. We pulled the Meteostat data and got snapshots of the weather conditions every 2 hours for each airport we investigated.